simonexmachina/broccoli-jstransform/README.md

 * `.visitors` (array): An array of custom tranforms.
 If `.transforms` is specified then this option is ignored.
 * `.ignoredFiles` (array): An array of file paths to ignore.
 These are included in the output tree without being transformed.
+[Glob patterns](https://github.com/isaacs/minimatch) can be used.
 * `.extensions` (array): File extensions to transform.
 Defaults to '.js'